kyutai-labs/tts_longeval/README.md

 git submodule init
 ```

-**ignore those instructions internally at Kyutai**
-You will need to download the WavLM speaker similarity model used by [F5-TTS](https://github.com/SWivid/F5-TTS/tree/main/src/f5_tts/eval#download-evaluation-model-checkpoints), and save it under `./wavlm_large_finetune.pth`.
+You will need to download the WavLM speaker similarity model used by [F5-TTS](https://github.com/SWivid/F5-TTS/tree/main/src/f5_tts/eval#download-evaluation-model-checkpoints), and save it under `./models/wavlm_large_finetune.pth`.

 ## Supported models, datasets, and metrics